-Ethnic minorities are defined as citizens of the Czech Republic (CR) who claim a nationality other than Czech.
-Foreigners are defined as people with citizenship other than Czech.
+Ethnic minorities are defined as citizens of the CR who claim a nationality other than Czech.
+Foreigners are defined as people with other than Czech citizenship.

 The definition of the term ethnic minority and member of a national minority is described in Act No. 273/2001 Coll.
-In line with this Act, the Government Council for Ethnic Minorities was established as an advisory and initiative body for issues connected with ethnic minorities and their members and the protection of minority languages.
+In conformity with this Act, the Government Council for Ethnic Minorities was established as an advisory and initiating body for issues connected with ethnic minorities and their members and the protection of minority languages.
 The Council is also chaired by a member of the Government of the CR.
-There are 30 members of the Council, and they include the vice-ministers of finance, culture, education, labour, interior, justice, and foreign affairs and representatives of 14 ethnic minorities – Bulgarian, Croatian, Hungarian, German, Polish, Roma, Ruthenian, Russian, Greek, Slovak, Serbian, Belarusian, Ukrainian, and Vietnamese and 2 Jewish and Vlax Roma communities.
+There are 30 members of the Council, and they include the Vice-Ministers of Finance, Culture, Education, Labour, The Interior, Justice, and Foreign Affairs and representatives of 14 ethnic minorities – Bulgarian, Croatian, Hungarian, German, Polish, Roma, Ruthenian, Russian, Greek, Slovak, Serbian, Belarusian, Ukrainian, and Vietnamese and 2 Jewish and Vlax Roma communities.

 Since 2002 the Council has annually submitted the ‘Report on the Situation of Ethnic Minorities in the CR’ to the government.
 It is based on reports from all the ministries involved, bodies of local and regional government, representatives of ethnic minorities in the Council, and other background information.
 Since 2002 the Report has changed mostly in connection with ratification of the European Charter for Regional and Minority Languages in the CR.
 A greater proportion of the report is dedicated to applying ethnic-minority policy on the local and regional level – specifically, to the implementation of the Charter.